 Halt to CSE sharing of metadata is welcome, but comes too late for Canadians whose privacy has already been compromised

-Privacy experts and advocates, including OpenMedia, have been warning for years that metadata is hugely revealing, and the mass sharing of information about innocent civilians is a gross violation of Canadians’ Charter right to privacy.
-While today’s announcement of a cessation to information sharing is welcome, it comes too late for those whose privacy has already been compromised.
+Privacy experts and advocates, including your team here at OpenMedia, have been warning for years that metadata is hugely revealing, and the mass sharing of information about innocent civilians is a gross violation of Canadians’ Charter right to privacy.
+And while today’s announcement of a cessation to information sharing is welcome, it comes too late for those whose privacy has already been compromised.
 Canadians deserve answers as to exactly what kind of information was inadvertently shared, and how many individuals have been impacted.

 As the CSE Commissioner’s report reminds us, “As with any of its activities, CSE is prohibited from directing its metadata activities at a Canadian or at any person in Canada.”
 Yet the report found that “certain metadata was not being minimized properly.
 Minimization is the process by which Canadian identity information contained in metadata is rendered unidentifiable prior to being shared.”